Soloura/Study/Artificial Intelligence/TimeSeries.md

 4. New Exploration of TSF Models

 * 4.1.
-Overcoming Limitations of Transformer > Table 5: Taxonomy and Methodologies of Transformer Models for Time Series Forecasting
+Overcoming Limitations of Transformer > Table 5: Taxonomy and Methodologies of Transformer Models for Time Series Forecasting - LTSF-Linear > traditional transformer-based models.
+Transformers still demonstrate superior performance in handling long-term dependencies in sequential data compared to other models.
   * 4.1.1.
 Patching Technique: dividing input sequences into multiple patches - preserves the information within each patches, thereby enhancing locality (instead of individual points), processes fewer tokens.
     *  PatchTST
     *  MTST